Bizzylyfe/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 compares two strings
-reverses the content of an array of integers changes all lowercase letters of a string to uppercase
+reverses the content of an array of integers changes all lowercase letters of a string to uppercase Write a function that capitalizes all words of a string